Shortlist Announced For The Stage Debut Awards 2020

 - Liam Bunster (set and costume) for The Taming of the Shrew at Shakespeare's Globe, London

-- Andrew Exeter (lighting) for High Fidelity at the Turbine Theatre, Londona??
+- Andrew Exeter (lighting) for High Fidelity at the Turbine Theatre, London

 - Jim Barne and Kit Buchan for The Season at the New Wolsey Theatre, Ipswich and Royal & Derngate, Northampton

-- Jherek Bischoff for The Ocean at the End of the Lane at The National Theatre, London a??
+- Jherek Bischoff for The Ocean at the End of the Lane at the National Theatre, London

-- Robbie Williams for The Boy in the Dress at the Royal Shakespeare Company, Stratford-upon-Avona??
+- Robbie Williams for The Boy in the Dress at the Royal Shakespeare Company, Stratford-upon-Avon

 Best Writer

-- Eleanor Tindall for Before I Was a Bear at The Bunker, Londona??
+- Eleanor Tindall for Before I Was a Bear at The Bunker, London

 - Temi Wilkey for The High Table at the Bush Theatre, London (in a co-production with Birmingham Rep)